V-Varga/Vaginomics__GEMs_MCMM/README.md

 The MCMM was created using [PyCoMo](https://github.com/univieCUBE/PyCoMo) in a Jupyter Notebook.

-**NOTE**: THE MCMM JUPYTER NOTEBOOK AND THE ZIPPED XML FILES HAVE NOT YET COMPLETED PROCESSING.
-THEY WILL BE UPLOADED LATER TODAY!

 All created and modified SBML-formatted XML files of the GEMs and the MCMM are included in the `MCMM_XML.zip` file in the `Results_MCMMs/` directory - due to their size, these files could not be uploaded directly to GitHub.
 All scripts needed to run the MATLAB Live script and Jupyter Notebook are included in the `Scripts/` directory.
 All data files necessary to run the MATLAB Live script are included in the `Data/` directory.

 The primary files related to the workflow are: